cgreene200/configure-active-direct/README.md

 3. How to Create an Organizational Unit
 4. How to Create a new user
 5. How to Turn a "New User" into an "Administrative User"
-6. How to Join a user to the domain
-7. How to reset network passwords
+6. How to unlock an account and reset a network passwords

 ## 1. Steps to Install Active Directory Domain Services
 ### To start installing Active Directory, click on "Start" and click on "Server Manager" in order to get to the following page: